 X Xerobit

-Paste a JSON Web Token and inspect the header, payload, and standard claims.
-Runs entirely in your browser — tokens never leave your machine.
-Shows algorithm, expiry status, and time windows at a glance.
+Paste any JSON web token and instantly inspect its header, payload, and standard claims.
+This jwt decoder runs entirely in your browser — your tokens never leave your machine.
+Surfaces algorithm, expiry status, issuer, audience, and time windows at a glance.

 ⚠ Decoding ≠ verifying.
 This tool shows you what a JWT claims.
 It does not verify the signature — that requires the issuer's key, which should never be pasted into a web form.
 Never trust decoded claims as authenticated.